wangdrew/light-switch/README.md

-I'm lazy and I don't like getting out of bed to turn off the lights so I bought a [Wink Hub](https://www.wink.com/products/wink-hub-2/) and some [Z-wave switches](http://amzn.to/2EEIUkB) to turn my lights into "smart" lights.
-Now I'm tired of pulling out my phone to turn off the lights so I'm taking it a step further by building a bed-side button board using the [Spark Photon](https://www.particle.io/products/hardware/photon-wifi) powered by the [Wink API](https://winkapiv2.docs.apiary.io)
+I'm lazy and I hate getting out of bed to turn off the lights so I bought a [Wink Hub](https://www.wink.com/products/wink-hub-2/) and some [Z-wave switches](http://amzn.to/2EEIUkB) which turn my lights into "smart" lights.
+While not having to get out of bed is a step in the right direction, I still have to pull out my phone, find the app, and turn off the correct lights.
+Still not too convenient.
+So I'm taking it a step further by building a bedside button remote using the [Spark Photon](https://www.particle.io/products/hardware/photon-wifi) powered by the [Wink API](https://winkapiv2.docs.apiary.io)

 ## Hardware:
 Some prerequisite hardware is required: